Introduction of Qu Mai:Liliac Pink Herb or Herba Dianthi.

 Ecological environment: The plant grows on hillsides, meadows, roadsides, or under woods, grasslands.
 The plant grows in areas with altitude 400~3,700 meters above sea level, on hills and mountains, thin forest, forest edge, meadow, gully streamside.
 It distributes in most areas of China from north to south.
 It also distributes in Northern Europe, Central Europe, Siberia, Kazakhstan, north Asia, and northeast Asia.

-Trait identification: Stem cylindrical, 30-60 cm long, nodes swollen; Surface pale green or yellowish-green, slightly shiny, glabrous.
+Characters of herbs: Stem cylindrical, 30-60 cm long, nodes swollen; Surface pale green or yellowish-green, slightly shiny, glabrous.
 Leaves wrinkled, opposite, yellow-green, oblanceolate, 2~7 cm long, 1~4 mm wide, flattened.
 Leaf apex slightly reflexed, base short sheath-like clasping the stem.
 Flowers brown-purple or brown-yellow, 3~4 cm long, solitary or several clusters; Calyx persistent, calyx tube 2.5~3.5 cm, about 3/4 of full flower; Subcalyx bracteoles, ca. 1/4 as long as calyx tube, apex acute or acuminate, exterior with regular longitudinal lines; The apex of the petals are deeply divided and fringed.
 The stem is hard and brittle, broken face hollow.
 No smell, sweet taste.
 The herb color is green, flower bud not flowered is better.

 Inflorescences of single branchlets or multiflorous cymes; Pedicels 1-3 cm long; 4 bracts, ovate, apex long acuminate, longer than 1/2 of calyx, margin membranous, ciliate; Calyx cylindrical, 15~25 mm long, 4~5 mm in diameter, longitudinally striated, calyx teeth lanceolate, ca. 5 mm long, straight, apex acute, ciliate; Petals 15~18 mm long, obovate-triangular, 13~15 mm long, purplish red, pink, scarlet or white; Apical margin irregular tooth crack, throat spotted, sparse beard; Stamens exposed outside larynx, anthers blue; Ovary oblong, style linear.
 Capsule cylindrical, enveloped in persistent calyx, apically 4-lobed; Seeds black, oblate.
 Its flowering period is from May to June, fruiting from July to September.